Seed-43/Seed43/README.md

 # Seed43 | PyRevit Extension

-**Seed43** is a free PyRevit extension providing tools to improve your Revit workflows.
-Includes an in-app manager to install and update additional tools directly from GitHub.
+**Seed43** is a free PyRevit extension providing an in-app manager to install and update additional Seed43 tools directly from GitHub.

 ---